architabajpai/EduSaarthi/README.md

 - **Centralized Resources** - Access all your educational materials in one place
 - **Student-Friendly Interface** - Intuitive UI and seamless navigation
 - **High Performance** - Lightning-fast with Next.js and optimized architecture
-- **Robust Database** - Powered by Prisma ORM for reliable data management
 - **Secure Configuration** - Environment-based security settings
 - **Responsive Design** - Beautiful UI built with Tailwind CSS, works on all devices